awsdocs/amazon-ecs-developer-guide/doc_source/container-instance-eni.md

 1. From the dashboard, choose **Account Settings**\.

-1. For **IAM user or role**, ensure your root user or container instance IAM role is selected\.
+1. For ** or role**, ensure your root user or container instance IAM role is selected\.

 1. For **AWSVPC Trunking**, select the check box\.
 Choose **Save** once finished\.
 **Important**
-IAM users and IAM roles need the `ecs:PutAccountSetting` permission to perform this action\.
+ and IAM roles need the `ecs:PutAccountSetting` permission to perform this action\.

 1. On the confirmation screen, choose **Confirm** to save the selection\.

-**To opt in all IAM users or roles on your account to the increased ENI limits using the command line**
+**To opt in all or roles on your account to the increased ENI limits using the command line**

-Any user on an account can use one of the following commands to modify the default account setting for all IAM users or roles on your account\.
-These changes apply to the entire AWS account unless an IAM user or role explicitly overrides these settings for themselves\.
+Any user on an account can use one of the following commands to modify the default account setting for all or roles on your account\.
+These changes apply to the entire AWS account unless an or role explicitly overrides these settings for themselves\.
 + [put\-account\-setting\-default](https://docs.aws.amazon.com/cli/latest/reference/ecs/put-account-setting-default.html) \(AWS CLI\)

   ```